 Wellies and walking boots were made to be hardy, so put them to the test and keep them outside.
 This Morton welly store from Garden Trading looks lovely enough to keep by your back door and will mean no muddy boots get traipsed through the house – and they won't be taking up a ton of room under the stairs.
 The Morton range also includes an outdoor shoe storage box if you want something that's extra weatherproof.

-If you want to ensure that you're maximising hallway space, a built in floor-to-ceiling shelving unit certainly does the trick.
+If you want to ensure that you're maximising space when designing a hallway, a built in floor-to-ceiling shelving unit certainly does the trick.
 Organise household bits and bobs in stylish wicker baskets, to ensure that daily essentials are on hand at all times.

 We love this Pembroke Shelving from Neptune.